nature-of-code/noc-syllabus-S21/module03-osc/README.md

 - Visualize an array of pendulums.
 For a start, here is [an example multi-pendulum visualization](https://editor.p5js.org/codingtrain/sketches/Bj82tUlIO) along with [live stream archive](https://youtu.be/dpqNqyQCcbY?t=1684).
 - Visualize the path of a [double pendulum](https://thecodingtrain.com/CodingChallenges/093-double-pendulum.html).
-- Create a system of connected particles and springs.[VIDEO TUTORIAL COMING SOON]
+- Create a system of [connected particles and springs](https://thecodingtrain.com/CodingChallenges/160-spring-forces.html).

 ### Oscillation in other mediums